eshita1802/Disaster_Relief/README.md

 ## About the project

 I used the knowledge of wildfires, satellite data, and machine learning to create a system that predicts how fires will spread.
 Satellites can see large areas quickly and reach even remote places.
 Knowing where a fire will go next could be crucial for disaster response efforts, like protecting towns or buildings in danger.
 The system uses information from MODIS and VIIRS satellites, which have been collecting data from various parts of the light spectrum for a long time, along with elevation and land cover data.
-Satellite Vu's models were better at predicting fire patterns for the next day than a simpler model that just assumed the fire would stay the same size.
+The models were better at predicting fire patterns for the next day than a simpler model that just assumed the fire would stay the same size.
 They also showed how these predictions could be used in a helpful application for fire managers.
-In the future, Satellite Vu hopes to use its high-resolution thermal imagery to improve the predictions even further, making them more precise in terms of location and helping pinpoint specific communities and areas at risk

 ## Dataset preparation